xxnado/Flights-Analysis-Module/README.md

   Wait for Conda to set up the environment.
 Once it's done, you can activate it.
 With the    environment active, all project dependencies are available for use.

-3. Launch the Showcase_Notebook_Group_20.ipynb notebook to view the project's main presentation and analysis.
+3. Launch the Showcase_Notebook.ipynb notebook to view a brief showcase of the main functionalities of the module.

 # Flights Class Details